nirus/svg-featured-image/README.md

 Set SVG as a featured image in Wordpress

 **Description:**
+Currently social networks have limitations on their thumbnail image formats.
+SVG images are not allowed as thumbnail.

-This plugin helps Wordpress bloggers to set SVG as the featured image automatically which can be shared on Facebook or Twitter with the preview/thumbnail image in the post.
+This plugin helps Wordpress bloggers to set SVG as the featured image which automatically can be shared on Facebook or Twitter with the preview/thumbnail image in the post.

 ## Requirement: